LLNL/axom/src/axom/core/docs/sphinx/core_acceleration.rst

 .. warning::
    You do need to compile with RAJA and Umpire to fully leverage this Axom functionality.
-   While both submodules will operate without these tools, they will offer little.
+   While both memory management and execution spaces in Axom will operate without these tools, they will offer little.

 The memory management submodule offers a singular interface which allows the user to leverage either C++ memory functions or Umpire, depending on the availability of Umpire at compilation.
 It supports a simple operation set: allocate, deallocate, reallocate, and copy.
-If Umpire is in use, an allocator can be specified -- see Umpire documentation(make this a link) for more details.
+If Umpire is in use, an allocator can be specified -- see `Umpire documentation <https://readthedocs.org/projects/umpire>`_. for more details.
 Note that the fall-back to
 C++ memory functions is automatic, so one piece of code can handle standard C++ or C++ with Umpire.
 However, to use advanced features, such as accessing unified memory, Umpire must be enabled, otherwise errors will occur at compilation.